Question 110·Medium·Inferences

 Check whether the study seems conclusive or not

-Does the passage describe clear changes linked to each lighting setup, or does it say the results were unclear or mixed?
+Does the passage describe clear changes linked to each setup, or does it say the results were unclear or mixed?
 Use that to judge answers that talk about reinstalling old lamps or delaying decisions.

 Step-by-step Explanation